jksprattler/terraform-azuread-users/README.md

 All users will be provisioned a temporary password that follows this format to be used upon initial login.

-Upon initial authentication with the auto-generated temp `password` and `mail_nickname@domain_name` user principal name, the user will be forced to change their password.
+Upon initial authentication with the auto-generated temp `password` and `mail_nickname@domain_name` user principal name, the user will be forced to change their password if the `global_force_password_change` boolean is set to `true` as seen in the example usage below.

 ## Example Usage